Recognizing Excellence in Corporate Inclusion

 Looking Beyond Tokenism

-By 2025, organizations are putting authenticity above tokenism in their DEI efforts.
+By 2025, organizations will prioritize authenticity over tokenism in their DEI efforts.
 Companies are moving away from gestures to actually meaningful initiatives that help underrepresented groups.
-This involves investing in mentorship programs, having employee resource groups (ERGs), and ensuring that diverse voices are heard at the decision making level.
+This involves investing in mentorship programs, having employee resource groups (ERGs), and ensuring that diverse voices are heard at the decision-making level.

-DEI is only authentic if it is practiced, and when DEI is practiced, employees and stakeholders can trust each other and your brand is stronger.
+DEI is only authentic when it is practiced.
+When it is, employees and stakeholders can trust each other, and your brand is stronger.
 Companies can achieve lasting impact by focusing on substantive actions and not symbolic gestures.

 Developing Climate Change Vulnerability Assessment: A Framework for Regional Land Change Scenarios